Who Wants to Be a Millionaire? (British game show): Format

-The variation of the format was conceived in Norway, premiered in Italy but gained popularity when it appeared on the Australian version; it aired in Australia from April 2009 to November 2023 and was a ratings success.
+The variation of the format was conceived in Norway and premiered in Italy as a series of "Extraordinary Edition" specials in December 2008 to celebrate the UK version's 10th anniversary, but gained popularity when an Australian version began in April 2009 and was a ratings success: this version gave the format its name.

 The show sees six contestants playing one single game, rather than separate games for each contestant.
-The game starts with a top prize, but as players provide incorrect answers, it moves one step down the money tree (for example, if the first player answers a question incorrectly, they are eliminated and the top prize moves down from e.g. 1 million to e.g. 500,000).
-Each question must be answered within a time limit.
+The game starts with a top prize of £1 million, but as players provide incorrect answers, it moves one step down the money tree (for example, if the first player answers a question incorrectly, they are eliminated and the top prize moves down from £1 million to £250,000).
+Each question must be answered within a time limit which starts after the fourth answer has been read out - 15 seconds in the first five questions, 30 seconds in the next five, and 45 seconds in the last five.

-In most versions, the player in Seat 1 starts as the active player (the one in the "hot seat") and play rotates clockwise in seat order, with players aiming to be in the "hot seat" for the final question of the game.
+In this version, as per the traditional Hot Seat format, the player in Seat 1 starts as the active player (the one in the "hot seat") and play rotates clockwise in seat order, with players aiming to be in the "hot seat" for the final question of the game.
 The game continues until all players have been eliminated, or the final question has been answered.
 If the active player answers the final question correctly, they win the value of that question.
-If the final question is answered incorrectly, or the final player is eliminated, the active player wins a consolation prize (in Australia: $1,000), provided they have reached the safe level.
+If the final question is answered incorrectly, or the final player is eliminated, the active player wins a consolation prize of £1,000, provided they have reached the safe level.